Study complementary subjects to become fluent in both.

 Your second year continues teaching you the fundamentals of both disciplines, and more specialist modules start to be introduced.

-All Computer Science option modules are open to third and fourth year students subject to meeting module prerequisites.
-If you take a Year 3 module in Year 4, you will need an additional assessment - for example, an extra exam question with stricter marking criteria - to reach Masters Level (M-level) in Year 4.
+Most Computer Science option modules are open to third and fourth year students subject to meeting module prerequisites.
+If you take an option module in Year 4, you will need an additional assessment - for example, an extra exam question with stricter marking criteria - to reach Masters Level (M Level) in Year 4.
+You cannot take a module at M Level in Year 4 that you have already completed at H Level in Year 3.

 In your final year, you can choose to weight your studies more towards Computer Science or Mathematics.

-All Computer Science option modules are open to third and fourth year students subject to meeting module prerequisites.
-If you take a Year 3 module in Year 4, you will need an additional assessment - for example, an extra exam question with stricter marking criteria - to reach Masters Level (M-level) in Year 4.
+Most Computer Science option modules are open to third and fourth year students subject to meeting module prerequisites.
+If you take an option module in Year 4, you will need an additional assessment - for example, an extra exam question with stricter marking criteria - to reach Masters Level (M Level) in Year 4.
+You cannot take a module at M Level in Year 4 that you have already completed at H Level in Year 3.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.